Choosing when to call it quits

 The good news is with an experienced clinical hypnotherapist, addiction, and relationship counsellor, clients can see significant improvements in just 6 sessions.
 Individual counselling and clinical hypnotherapy can work directly to access the root of the problem.
 This helps to eliminate unwanted negative beliefs and reinforcing more positive, happier thoughts and feelings.
 Sessions typically cover depression, anxiety, confidence building, stress management, root cause analysis, strategies for dealing with cravings and others who use, relapse prevention planning, sober relationships, the disclosure of alcohol problems and family therapy.

 Margo Regan Counsellor, Clinical Hypnotherapist, Addiction, Relationship & Sex Therapist, (Ponsonby & Sylvia Park) has particular interest and experience in working with addiction issues.
 She is part of our Citywide team of accreditted addiction counsellors.
 For more information or to arrange an appointment please contact Margo or any of the team.

 An experienced group of accredited addiction cousellors offering counselling services citywide in Auckland.
-Find an Auckland Addiction Therapist by suburb or learn more about the Services we offer or Issues with work with.
+Find an Auckland Addiction Counsellor by suburb or learn more about the Issues with work with.